-The CDS Clearing Supplement sets out the economic terms of the cleared transactions resulting from the novation of the original OTC CDS transactions between the Clearing Members and LCH.
-The CDS Clearing Supplement is based both on the 2003 ISDA Credit Derivatives Definitions and the 2014 ISDA Credit Derivatives Definitions but amends some of them to reflect the impact of multilateral clearing on the OTC CDS transaction.
-The CDS Clearing Supplement, the 2003 and 2014 ISDA Credit Derivatives Definitions and any cleared transaction are governed by and construed in accordance with English substantive law.
+The CDS Clearing Supplement sets out the economic terms of the cleared transactions resulting from the novation of the original OTC CDS or Swaption transactions between the Clearing Members and LCH SA.
+The CDS Clearing Supplement is based on both the 2003 ISDA Credit Derivatives Definitions, the 2014 ISDA Credit Derivatives Definitions and the 2006 ISDA Definitions but amends some of them to reflect the impact of multilateral clearing on the OTC CDS or Swaption transactions.
+The CDS Clearing Supplement, the 2003 and 2014 ISDA Credit Derivatives Definitions, the 2006 ISDA Definitions and any cleared transaction are governed by and construed in accordance with English substantive law.